Signed in as:

 The ReOpen Class Action is a national class action lawsuit open to any school-aged child (aged 3-21) with a disability (has an IEP or a 504 plan), that has been negatively impacted by the forced COVID-19 school closures.

-Yes, the class action applies to any child who had an IEP in March 2020 and was supposed to receive special education or support or related services, including those that were supposed to transition in June or September 2020.
-If you are still unsure if you are eligible, please call our toll-free hotline: 888-927-4332 / 888-927-IDEA.
+Yes and No the class action applies to any child who had an IEP in March 2020 and was required to receive special education or support or related services, including those that were supposed to transition in June or September 2020.

-If you are still unsure if you are eligible, please call our toll-free hotline: 888-927-4332 / 888-927-IDEA.
+If you are still unsure if your child is eligible, please call our toll-free hotline: 888-927-4332 / 888-927-IDEA.

 My child is receiving Early Intervention, is he/she eligible to participate in the class action?

-If you are still unsure if your child is eligible please call our toll-free hotline: 888-927-4332 / 888-927-IDEA.
+If you are still unsure if your child is eligible, please call our toll-free hotline: 888-927-4332 / 888-927-IDEA.

 Are there legal fees to take part in the class action lawsuit?